Madison schools, Breese Stevens promoter come to deal on parking lot rental

-Under the proposed agreement between the district and Big Top Sports and Entertainment, Big Top will rent spots for $6 apiece in the Lapham Elementary School parking lot for players and other personnel needed for the inaugural season this year of professional soccer team Forward Madison FC, according to Lapham-Marquette Parent Teacher Group board member David Staple.
+Under the proposed agreement between the district and Big Top Sports and Entertainment, Big Top will rent spots for $6 apiece in the Lapham Elementary School parking lot for players and other personnel needed for this year’s inaugural season of professional soccer team Forward Madison FC, according to Lapham-Marquette Parent Teacher Group board member David Staple.

-Forward Madisonplays its home games at the city-owned, Big Top-managed Breese Stevens Field along East Washington Avenue.
-Lapham's lot is a block away from the field on East Mifflin Street.
+Forward Madison will play its home games at the city-owned, Big Top-managed Breese Stevens Field along East Washington Avenue.
+Lapham’s lot is a block away from the field on East Mifflin Street.

-Big Top will also sell the rest of the spots in the lot -- which has room for some 80 vehicles -- to fans during games, Staple said.
+Big Top will also sell the rest of the spots in the lot — which has room for some 80 vehicles — to fans during games, Staple said.
 During concerts at Breese, the Lapham-Marquette PTG will sell spots in the lot.
-Prices for parking spots for Forward fans and concert-goers haven't yet been set, but Staple said that when the PTG sold spots for a concert last year, it had no problem getting $15 a piece for them.
+Prices for parking spots for Forward fans and concert-goers haven’t yet been set, but Staple said that when the PTG sold spots for a concert last year, it had no problem getting $15 apiece.

 Proceeds from all the parking sales will be distributed among Lapham and its sister elementary school, Marquette, and O’Keeffe Middle School, which shares a campus with Marquette, he said.